itplr-kosit/xml-mutate/doc/spec.md

 ## Features

-* Generate persisted mutations that is files of mutations
+* Generate persisted mutations i.e. files of mutations
 * Check valid mutator declarations
 * mutators can be written in XSLT